-Computers and associated District technology resources are essential, and steps must be taken to ensure appropriate use and to prevent misuse or abuse.
-For business purposes the District has provided various electronic media (i.e., Internet, Google's G Suite for Education, computer-software programs, etc.) for employee use.
-It is the responsibility of each CCSD employee to be aware of and comply with CCSD policies, regulations, and procedures including, but not limited to CCSD Regulations 3911, 3912, 3990, and 3991, and the Acceptable Use Policy when using the District's information and network resources.
+District technology resources are essential, and steps must be taken to ensure appropriate use and to prevent misuse or abuse.
+For business purposes, the District has provided various technology resources (i.e. computers, network, WIFI, internet, Google's G Suite for Education, software, online programs, etc.) for employee use.
+It is the responsibility of each CCSD employee to be aware of and comply with CCSD policies, regulations, and procedures including, but not limited to CCSD Regulations 3911, 3912, 3990, and 3991, and the Acceptable Use Policy when using District resources.
 The use of these resources is a privilege, not a right.
 Any employee who violates these policies, regulations, or guidelines is subject to disciplinary action up to and including dismissal and prosecution under applicable state and federal laws.

-The use of the District's various electronic information and network resources (i.e., Internet, Google's G Suite for Education, computer software programs, etc.) shall be consistent with the purpose, mission, and goals of CCSD.
-CCSD employees who use technologies are reminded that:
+The use of the District's various technology resources (i.e. computers, network, WIFI, internet, Google's G Suite for Education, software, online programs, etc.) shall be consistent with the purpose, mission, and goals of CCSD.
+CCSD employees are reminded that:

-- Information communicated and accessed via the District's electronic technology, Internet, Google's G Suite for Education and computer software programs, is the property of the District and is to be used only for professional and educational purposes. - The District may, at its discretion, review, audit, and/or download information contained on District computer files; and when these media are used, employees must understand and recognize there is no right or expectation to privacy.
-Assignment of a password does not mean there is any right of privacy in communication via Internet, Google's G Suite for Education, and District owned software, etc.
+- 1. Information communicated and accessed via the District's technology resources, is the property of the District, and is to be used only for professional and educational purposes. - 2.
+The District may, at its discretion, review, audit, and/or download information contained on resources; and when these resources are used, employees must understand and recognize there is no right or expectation to

-• Activities that may be construed as harassment or as offensive to others based on sex, race, disability, age, religion, national origin, sexual orientation, gender identity or expression, or as abusive, offensive, and/or sexually explicit communications are not acceptable and have no place in the District, and therefore, are not to be transmitted via the District's electronic media (reference CCSD Policy 4110 and CCSD Regulation 3991, 4110, 5141.2, and 5146).
-Should employees receive such materials from another person(s), the employee must immediately advise the sender that such information is not permitted on District computers and not to send it again.
-Activities that continue after an individual is informed of its offensiveness may constitute intent to harass.
-If told by an individual to stop transmitting such materials, the sender must immediately stop.
-All violations must be reported to the administrative supervisor.
+- privacy.
+Assignment of a password does not mean there is any right of privacy in communication via District owned resources. - 3.
+Activities that may be construed as harassment or as offensive to others based on sex, race, disability, age, religion, national origin, sexual orientation, gender identity or expression, or as abusive, offensive, and/or sexually explicit communications are not acceptable and have no place in the District- Therefore, information/activities that contain such offensive language or topics are not to be transmitted via the District's resources (reference CCSD Policy 4110 and CCSD Regulation 3991, 4110, 5141.2, and 5146).
+Should employees receive such materials from another person(s), the employee must immediately advise the sender that such information is not welcomed or permitted on District resources and not to send it again.
+If the offensive activities continue after an individual is informed that it is offensive and unwelcomed, this may constitute intent to harass, and the victim should then report this potential violation to an administrative supervisor.